Ecology of Grazing and Grasslands in the Pacific Northwest

 We will divide our time equally between intensive grazing west of the Cascades and extensive rangeland systems to the east.
 Classroom lectures, workshops, and guest speakers will be paired with weekly field trips to dairy, beef, sheep, and goat grazing farms.
 We will take overnight trips to the Willamette Valley, where we will study managed intensive grazing dairy operations and forage production, and Eastern Washington/Oregon, where students can practice their skills in rangeland monitoring and grazing plan development.
 Other special topics that will be covered in the program include co-evolutionary relationships between ruminants and grasses, targeted and multi-species grazing, prairie ecology and restoration, riparian ecosystems, controversies in public land grazing, interactions between wildlife and domestic ruminants, and analysis of large-scale livestock production systems.

-animal agriculture, ecology, conservation, rangeland management, animal physiology and behavior.
+This offering will prepare you for careers and advanced study in: animal agriculture, ecology, conservation, rangeland management, animal physiology and behavior.

 $250 for overnight field trips.

 Scheduled for: Day